matharotheelf/Saved_game/README.md

 $ git clone https://github.com/matharotheelf/taboolawidget

 ```
-To see the widget run the file index.html in any browser
+To see the widget run the file index.html in any browser.

-To run the tests run the file SpecRunner.html in any browser
+To run the tests run the file SpecRunner.html in any browser.

 ## How to Use